 If you are regularly kept awake by worries right before bed, there is a simple fix to try.
 Basically, most people who have worries interfere with sleep have over-planned their days and try to “stay busy.”
 Unfortunately your brain will take whatever time it can to worry about things, and if you aren’t taking time during the day to worry, then it will happen when something isn’t occupying your attention (like when you are trying to sleep).
 Instead of this, find a time during the day where you can let your worries surface and be dealt with when you have more energy, so they are less likely to be in full force right before bed.

 Another common issue is having an experience where a to-do list floods consciousness when we are trying to fall asleep.
-Much of this is due to “working memory,” which keeps things bouncing around our minds so we can plan effectively for things and don’t forget something.
+Much of this is due to “working memory,” which keeps things bouncing around our minds so we can plan effectively for things and not forget something.
 If this is happening for you, get some paper and make a list, map out time to accomplish things, or make some plans so that you can put that part of your brain at ease.
 This is another simple fix to try, and I’d suggest even doing it before going to bed if you know this is likely to happen.

 Chronic insomnia, fatigue, or other sleep issues can be a symptom of a more involved problem like depression and anxiety disorders, abuse or trauma history, sleep disorders, physical health issues, and unsafe environments.
 If any these things are involved, the above sleep ideas may not be effective, and consulting with a psychologist or doctor would be a good idea.